Data Dashboard

 Overdose is the leading cause of death for Marin County residents aged 55 and under.
 Fentanyl is driving these overdoses and is associated with approximately 60% of overdose deaths in the county.
 The following data are intended to track trends and provide information for shared understanding and action across our county.
 OD Free Marin strives to prevent overdoses through data-driven strategies and community collaboration.

-Non-Fatal Overdose
+Non-Fatal Opioid Overdose

 Data Source: ImageTrend EMS data